-For professional artists in any medium including visual art, performance, film/video, digital arts, sound arts, music, theatre, writing and inter-arts who are interested in exploring the potential of choreographic thinking in their practice, and for dance artists working with choreography in relation to, or within, other forms.
+This program is for professional artists in any medium including visual art, performance, film/video, digital arts, sound arts, music, theatre, writing, and inter-arts who are interested in exploring the potential of choreographic thinking in their practice, and for dance artists working with choreography in relation to, or within, other forms.

 Participants must have experience in some physical practice (not necessarily dance-based) and be willing to act as performer/collaborators in the working of their peers; performance-as-choreography is an important aspect of the work.

 Applicants should have an established practice with a history of public presentation, and an interest in both learning through the body and collaborating in an intensive group environment.
 International and Canadian artists are invited to apply.